Table of Contents

 Ingredients:

-- 4-5 drops Frankincense CO2 extract (Sacra or Serrata)
+- 4-5 drops Frankincense Carterii CO2 extract

 - 2-3 drops Carrot Seed essential oil (for complementary collagen support)